Leikaab/apiconfig/.roo/rules-code-reader/CONTRIBUTING.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+Code reading and summaries should now:
+- Highlight areas lacking 100% unit test coverage
+- Note missing or weak integration tests
+- Identify unclear or incomplete docstrings and documentation
+- Point out code or design weaknesses

+---

 # Code Reader Contribution Summary

 This document provides a concise summary of contribution guidelines relevant to the **Code Reader** role.
 For comprehensive details, please refer to the main [`/workspace/CONTRIBUTING.md`](/workspace/CONTRIBUTING.md).